jgujerry/python-virtual-environments/README.md

 A beginner's guide on effectively managing Python virtual environments.

-*This guide is under development...*
+*This guide is under development, a series of posts...*

 Popular Python virtual environment management tools
 * [1] [venv](venv/README.md)